-Considering the necessity of breaking eventual nanometric oxide layers that may be involving the matrix particles and thus, could be significantly detrimental to the diffusion mechanism that drive the sintering process (20, 21), a compacting pressure of 250MPa was adopted.
-The coming figure exhibits a green body (Mg + 4 wt. % Nb2O5) compacted with 250MPa.
-One can clearly examine the delineation of the powder formed by the niobium oxide particles (white).
+Considering the necessity of breaking eventual nanometric oxide layers that may be involving the matrix particles and thus, could be significantly detrimental to the diffusion mechanism that drive the sintering process (18, 19), a compacting pressure of 250MPa was adopted.
+The coming figure exhibits a green body (Mg + 4%CeO2) compacted with 250MPa.
+One can clearly examine the delineation of the powder formed by the cerium oxide particles (white), in addition to a compacting defect that also outlines the distribution of the cerium oxide along the magnesium filings that constitute the matrix.